Capstone-S17/capstone/README.md

 ### Frontend

-1. cd into frontend and run "npm i"
+1. cd into frontend and run "npm i" then "npm run dev"
 2. Place all the pdfs into /frontend/public/pdfs folder (create the pdfs folder)

 ### Backend